Carlton Cuse: Beginnings

 Cuse teamed up with a Harvard classmate, Hans Tobeason, and made a documentary about rowing at Harvard called Power Ten.
 He convinced actor, writer, and fellow Harvard graduate George Plimpton to narrate the film.
 After graduating, Cuse headed for Hollywood, and worked as an assistant to a studio head, then as a script reader.
 By working as a reader, Cuse said he gained insight into what made good scripts work.

 In 1984, Cuse took a job working as an assistant producer for Bernard Schwartz and then spent a year and a half working on Sweet Dreams, directed by Karel Reisz, starring Jessica Lange and Ed Harris.
 He described the experience as his version of film school.
 After helping a writer, David J. Burke, with a feature script, Cuse was hired as a writer on the Michael Mann series Crime Story, for which David J. Burke wrote the pilot.
 In 1986, Cuse wrote two teleplays for the series.

 Film

 Cuse formed a partnership with feature writer Jeffrey Boam, with whom he helped develop the films Lethal Weapon 2, Lethal Weapon 3, and Indiana Jones and the Last Crusade.

 San Andreas (2015)

 Cuse wrote the screenplay for the 2015 disaster film San Andreas.
 The film was directed by Brad Peyton, starred Dwayne Johnson, and was released in the United States on May 29, 2015.
 San Andreas was the #1 film for Warner Bros in 2015, grossing $473.5 million worldwide.
+In a 2026 industry analysis, Puck noted that San Andreas (2015) grossed $474.6 million worldwide on a $110 million budget and “reigns … as the top-earning live-action original to come out of Hollywood in the past decade.”
+The film was not based on pre-existing IP and, at the time of the report, remained one of the highest-grossing non-franchise live-action releases of its era.